 7: Consider Accommodations

 Candidates who apply for a job, such as individuals with disabilities, may require accommodations to join the virtual interview effectively.
 Failing to offer accommodations might violate the Americans with Disabilities Act (ADA).
 For example, Walmart is facing legal backlash after refusing to offer a sign language interpreter for a deaf job candidate during the hiring process.
-If an interviewee requires Zoom captioning, Verbit can offer a convenient solution.
+If an interviewee requires Zoom closed captioning, Verbit can offer a convenient solution.
 A simple accommodation might mean finding the right person for a job while protecting a company from legal liability and bad press.

 Expert virtual interview skills are valuable beyond the need to fill company vacancies.
 News outlets, talk shows, marketers and others now interview people across the globe for various purposes.
 Fortunately, the above tips can help interviewers and interviewees avoid stress and feel confident when engaging online.